-The course consists of nine interactive lectures in which the material will be presented, analysed and discussed.
-Week 10 will be devoted to discussion of questions that have arisen during the previous classes.
+The course consists of ten interactive lectures in which the material will be presented, analysed and discussed.
+The fifth lecture will be devoted to discussing an example of a paper based on a scenario, to obtain a better understanding of what is expected for the final papers.

 WEEK 1 Concept, History and Function of ILMO and its relationship to other Legal Sub- disciplines.
 Introduction to Public International Law (I): Nature and Function of International Law, Sources of Legal Obligation and Participants in the Legal System.
 WEEK 2 Introduction to International Law (2): The State and its Competence, Territory, International Sea and Airspace, Jurisdiction & Immunities, International Responsibility for Breaches of International Law and Settlement of Disputes.
 WEEK 3 Legal Bases: The UN Collective Security System: Enforcement, Peace Enforcement and Peace Operations and Command & Control.
 WEEK 4 Legal Bases outside the UN Collective Security System: The Right of Self-Defence: Self-Defence Operations, Rescue of Nationals, Humanitarian Intervention and Consent.
-WEEK 5 Legal Regimes: International Humanitarian Law, International Human Rights Law and the Normative Paradigms of Hostilities and of Law Enforcement.
-WEEK 6 Legal Regimes: Targeting, Targeted Killing and the use of UAV's for Conducting Strikes.
-WEEK 7 Legal Aspects of Maritime, Air and Cyber Operations and Military Operations in/concerning Space WEEK 8 Rules of Engagement, Force Protection, Unit Self-Defence and Personal Self- Defence.
-WEEK 9 Responsibility of States, International Organizations and Individuals under International Law.
-WEEK 10 Discussion of questions that have arisen during the previous classes.
+WEEK 5 Discussion on example of final paper.
+WEEK 6 Legal Regimes: International Humanitarian Law, International Human Rights Law and the Normative Paradigms of Hostilities and of Law Enforcement.
+WEEK 7 Legal Regimes: Targeting, Targeted Killing and the use of UAV's for Conducting Strikes.
+WEEK 8 Legal Aspects of Maritime, Air and Cyber Operations and Military Operations in/concerning Space WEEK 9 Rules of Engagement, Force Protection, Unit Self-Defence and Personal Self-Defence.
+WEEK 10 Responsibility of States, International Organizations and Individuals under International Law.